-If a large number of agents are connected to a single agent relay, the restart/shutdown period may be too short and the agent relay may shut down.
+If many agents are connected to a single agent relay, the restart/shutdown period may be too short, and the agent relay may shut down.

 - Edit the relay's name and description, and specify whether the HTTP communication is server- or agent-initiated.